 It’s permanent.
 While it can sometimes be reversed with surgery, that's not always possible.
 Only around half the women who have a reversal are able to get pregnant.
 Unless you're certain you'll never want to get pregnant, tubal ligation isn’t right for you.

-It has risks like any surgery.
-Problems are very rare, but this type of surgery can cause bleeding or damage your bowel, bladder, or major blood vessels.
-Your incision can get infected, or you might react to the anesthesia.
+The cut made from your surgery can get infected, or you might react to the anesthesia.
 There's also a small chance of lingering belly pain.